madhuroopa/Steam-Data-Engineering-Project/README.md

 # Steam-Data-Engineering-Project

 ## Project Overview
 Welcome to the heart of real-time data engineering—our project dedicated to unraveling the gaming wonders of [Steam](https://store.steampowered.com/).
 As one of the paramount digital distribution platforms for PC gaming, Steam sets the stage for our data orchestration.
-Brace yourself for a journey powered by Kafka, Spark, Airflow, and AWS, where I would perform data `Extraction, Transformation, and Loading` (ETL).
+My project journey is powered by Kafka, Spark, Airflow, and AWS, where I would perform data `Extraction, Transformation, and Loading` (ETL).

 ## Diagram

-## Kafka Spotlight 🌟
+## Kafka
 Hey there, data enthusiast!
 Let's shine a light on Kafka, the backbone of data collection.
 To use Kafka, I have set up a simple <i>producer-consumer</i> schema for each web page.
 The producer scrapes the web page or collects data through Steam's APIs.
 This data is consumed by a consumer who then stores the data accordingly.

-## The Pipeline Trio 🚀
+## The Pipeline
 Three pipelines — daily, weekly, and monthly.
 This setup ensures a separation of concerns and a steady flow of fresh data.

-### Daily Rhythms 🌅
+### Daily Pipeline
 - Source:
     - [Most Played Games](https://store.steampowered.com/charts/mostplayed)
 - Purpose: Collect daily data on the most played games.

 Every day, the curtain rises on the gaming stage.
 Behold the Most Played Games list from Steam.
 With the finesse of web scraping and the power of Kafka, the Daily Kafka Producer takes the spotlight, bringing the latest player counts, game ranks, and more to the forefront.

-### Weekly Data Wonders 🌈
+### Weekly Pipeline
 - Sources:
     - [Top Sellers in the US](https://store.steampowered.com/charts/topsellers/US)
     - [Steam News](http://api.steampowered.com/ISteamNews/GetNewsForApp/v0002/?appid=)